We look at what accessories are worth pairing up with your Steam Deck, including picks for the best dock, storage, controllers, and more.

 But there are always upgrade options.
 If you want to feel extra fancy, we recommend the CitySlicker by Waterfield.
 It uses high-quality materials like full-grain leather or waxed canvas, comes in many different colour combinations and has many more pockets.

 In fact, the CitySlicker is much more akin to a messenger bag than a simple travel bag, but a clear recommendation all the same.
-Ours is on the way (in beautiful waxed canvas and chocolate leather).
+Here is our review!

 External SSD to transfer files